Tuesday, October 26, 2021

 The assembly was then taped all around starting from bottom to top while still applying pressure between the canister and the PMT.

-A rubber foam sleeve around the neck of the PMT tube serves as additional mechanical shock absorber and also increases the diameter of the neck which helps later with the installation of the magnetic shielding.
+An EVA (ethylene-vinyl acetate) closed-cell foam sleeve around the neck of the PMT tube serves as additional mechanical shock absorber and also increases the diameter of the neck which helps later with the installation of the magnetic shielding.

 Mu-Metal Shielding